rohitsoni007/mcp-gearbox/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/rohitsoni007/mcp-gearbox?style=social)](https://github.com/rohitsoni007/mcp-gearbox)

-## Documentation
+## 📚 Documentation

 For detailed usage instructions, please visit our [documentation](https://rohitsoni007.github.io/mcp-gearbox).

-## What is MCP Gearbox?
+## 🤔 What is MCP Gearbox?

-MCP Gearbox is a powerful desktop application that simplifies the management of Model Context Protocol (MCP) servers for AI agents like Claude, Kiro, and others.
-Built with Electron, React, and TypeScript, it provides an intuitive interface to discover, install, configure, and manage MCP servers without touching configuration files.
+MCP Gearbox is a powerful cross-platform desktop application that simplifies the management of Model Context Protocol (MCP) servers for AI agents like Claude, Kiro, Continue, Copilot, Cursor, Qoder, and others.
+Built with Electron, React, and TypeScript, this productivity tool provides an intuitive interface to discover, install, configure, and manage MCP servers without touching configuration files.
+Whether you're a developer, researcher, or AI enthusiast, MCP Gearbox streamlines your workflow with local AI integration and server management capabilities.

 ### Key Features

+As a cutting-edge productivity tool for AI development, MCP Gearbox offers:

 - **🔍 Server Discovery** - Browse and search through available MCP servers from the community
 - **⚡ One-Click Installation** - Install MCP servers to your AI agents with a single click